thomasguillaux/thomasguillaux/README.md

 ... several Full-stack projects that I have accomplished either alone or following tutorials.
 Some of them are still under construction.

-Here are a few examples of my various projects:
-1. The classical To Do List
-2. Marvel Characters
-3. Deliveroo Clone
-4. Vinted Clone

 ### Feel free to contact me
 * [Email](mailto:thomasguillaux.com?subject=[GitHub])
 * [Linkedin](https://www.linkedin.com/in/thomasguillaux/)